-The NASA Operation IceBridge (OIB) mission collected airborne altimetry data over PIG during annual campaigns from 2009/2010 to 2014/2015, except for the 2013/2014 season.
+The NASA Operation IceBridge (OIB) mission has collected airborne altimetry data over PIG during annual campaigns from 2009/2010 to 2014/2015, except for the 2013/2014 season.
 Most campaigns occurred during October-November, with data acquisition flights for a particular site typically occurring over ~1-3 days.
-We assembled all available NASA Airborne Topographic Mapper (ATM, (Krabill et al., 2002; Martin et al., 2012)) and Land, Vegetation, and Ice Sensor (LVIS, (Blair et al., 1999; Hofton et al., 2008)) airborne lidar data for use in our study area.
-A total of 25 ATM flights and 7 LVIS flights crossed the study area during the period from 2009 to 2015, with data collection for each flight typically lasting <4 hours.
-The high-altitude LVIS surveys on October 20, 2009 and October 10, 2011 covered a significant portion of the main ice shelf, 180 while other LVIS/ATM flights generally consisted of a few sparse flightlines distributed across the ice shelf.
+We assembled all available NASA Airborne

-We processed all altimetry data as described by Shean et al. (2016), and produced gridded 32-m and 256-m DEMs with sparse coverage for each campaign using the ASP point2dem utility.
+- 175 Topographic Mapper (ATM, (Krabill et al., 2002; Martin et al., 2012)) and Land, Vegetation, and Ice Sensor (LVIS, (Blair et al., 1999; Hofton et al., 2008)) airborne lidar data for use in our study area.
+A total of 25 ATM flights and 7 LVIS flights crossed the study area between 2009-2015, with data collection for each flight typically lasting <4 hours.
+The high-altitude LVIS surveys on October 20, 2009 and October 10, 2011 cover a significant portion of the main shelf, while other LVIS/ATM flights generally consist of a few sparse flightlines distributed across the shelf. - 180 We processed all altimetry data as described previously (Shean et al., 2016), and produced gridded 32-m and 256-m DEMs with sparse coverage for each campaign using the ASP point2dem utility.
+This utility assigns the output value for each grid cell by computing the weighted mean of all points within a 1-grid-cell-width radius.
+We also include a single data as described previously (Shean et al., 2016), and produced gridded 32-m and 256-m DEMs with sparse coverage for each campaign using the ASP point2dem utility.
 This utility assigns the output value for each grid cell by computing the weighted mean of all points within a 1-grid-cell-width radius.

-We also included available 2003-2009 NASA ICES at Geoscience Laser Altimeter System (GLAS, (Schutz et al., 2005; Zwally
+We also include available 2003-2009 NASA ICESat-1 Geoscience Laser Altimeter System (GLAS, (Schutz et al., 2005; Zwally et al., 2002)) satellite altimetry data.
+These data were clustered by ~33-day campaign and gridded as described above,

-185 et al., 2002)) satellite altimetry data.
-These data were clustered by ~33-day campaign and gridded as described above, providing 18 additional sparse DEMs.
-While caution must be exercised during interpretation of these sparse data over rough surfaces or steep slopes, we included them in our analysis to extend the observational record back to 2003.
+185 providing 18 additional sparse DEMs.
+While caution must be exercised during interpretation of these sparse data over rough surfaces or steep slopes, we include them in our analysis to extend the observational record to 2003.